bsmedberg-xometry/momox/README.md

   * Don't support dynamic polymorphism.
 Static inheritance is ok though!

 Much of this project is inspired by and some was copied from [pymodm](https://github.com/mongodb/pymodm).

+## Installation

+Use pip install.

+## Targeted Environments

+* python 2.7
+* python 3.6+

+## Development

+Use `tox` to run the linter and tests in all our supported environments.
+You will need to have python 2.7, 3.6, and 3.7 installed.